logu/PCB-milling/README.md

 PCB milling can be seen as printing a circuit on to a piece of copper.
 This allows us to check our design before having it Professionally made.

-The milling is done on a copper substrate, it is a piece of fiber glass fiber which has copper one side or both side covered in copper.
+The milling is done on a copper substrate, it is a piece of fiber glass which has one side or both side covered in copper.
 The copper layers are what form the traces after being put through the milling machine.

+The main purpuse here is to test different end mills and settings to get a decent result in PCB milling

-## CNC Machine
+## CNC Router

+A CNC router is a computer-controlled cutting machine related to the hand held router used for cutting various hard materials, such as wood, composites, aluminium, steel, plastics, and foams.
+CNC stands for computer numerical control.
+Here the following CNC router is tested for the PCB milling process.

 <img src="http://www.cnc-shop.ch/user/cimage/3040-03.jpg" width="350">

-Machine from (CNC Shop)[http://www.cnc-shop.ch/cnc3040.html]
+This CNC router is from (CNC Shop)[http://www.cnc-shop.ch/cnc3040.html]

-* Type:	3040 v3.0
+* Model: 3040 v3.0
 * Weight: 40kg
 * Materiel: Casted aluminium
 * Spindle speed: 6000 - 24000 tr/min
 * Spindle power: 800W
 * Collet fixture: ER11

 Dimensions |  X  |  Y  |  Z  |